ethersphere/swarm/swarm/docs/sw^3/storage.rst

 Publicly accessible receipts and consumer driven litigation
 ------------------------------------------------------------

-End-users that store important information in the swarm have an obvious interest in keeping the receipt available for "litigation".
+End-users that store important information in the swarm have an obvious interest in keeping the receipt available for litigation.
 The storage space required for storing a receipt is a sizable fraction of that used for storing the information itself, so end users can reduce their storage requirement further by storing the receipts in Swarm as well.
 Doing this recursively would result in end users only having to store a single receipt, the root receipt, yet being able to penalize quite a few Swarm nodes, in case only a small part of their stored information is lost.

 A typical usecase is when content producers would like to make sure their content is available.
 This is supported by implementing the process of collecting receipts and putting them together in a format which allows for the easy pairing of chunks and receipts for an entire document.
 Storing this document-level receipt collection in the swarm has a non-trivial added benefit.
 If such a pairing is public and accessible, then consumers/downloaders (not only creators/uploaders) of content are able to litigate in case a chunk is missing.
 On the other hand, if the likely outcome of this process is punishment for the false promise (burning the deposit), motivation to litigate for any particular bit lost is slim.

-This pattern can be further extended to apply to a document collection (Dapp/website level).
+This pattern can be further extended to apply to a document collection (dapp/website level).
 Here all document-level root receipts (of the sort just discussed) can simply be included as metadata in the manifest entry for the document alongside its root hash.
 Therefore a manifest file itself can store its own warranty.
-The question arises what happens if the hash of this entire collection is not found, if this is a possibility then all the effort in insuring the chunks was futile.
+The question arises what happens if the hash of this entire collection is not found, if this is a possibility then all the effort in insuring the chunks was futile [#]_ .

+.. rubric:: Footnotes
-One proposal is to introduce a special content addressed storage, whereby litigation information (notably guardian address) is stored at an address derivable from the swarm hash.
+.. [#] One proposal is to introduce a special content addressed storage, whereby litigation information (notably the receipt from the guardian) is stored at an address derivable from the swarm hash.
+The address would be derived from the hash by flipping its first bit which would guarantee that the receipt is stored at an opposite end of the swarm.
 This would make litigation on the chunk level independent of document-level structures and would allow any third party to initiate audits and litigation against a loss chunk knowing only the hash.
-It is unclear whether this solves anything because if a chunk is not found due to it not being retrieved, it is quite likely that the receipt is deleted too.
-The first bit flipped would guarantee that the receipt is stored at an opposite end of the swarm.
-The rest of the bits could be those of the hash of the swarm hash.
+It is unclear whether this would work though: if a chunk is not found due to it not having been retrieved for some time, chances are high that the receipt has also not been accessed and has been deleted too.

 Receipt forwarding or chained challenges
 ===========================================